peh/grails-babel-asset-pipeline/README.md

 ```
 grails.assets.babel.enabled = true // boolean
 ```
-default to true. enables the plugin
+default to false.
+Make sure to set to true to enable this feature!

 ```
 grails.assets.babel.processJsFiles = false // boolean